-Upon activation, the CISO shall establish an Information Security Incident Response Team (ISIRT) that is charged with promptly and correctly handling information security incidents that may impact the department, including its systems, networks, services, data, customers, and employees.
+The CISO shall establish an department Information Security Incident Response Team (ISIRT) that is charged with promptly and correctly handling information security incidents that may impact the department, including its systems, networks, services, data, customers, and employees.

 - (a) The ISIRT should be comprised of capable members from the DoIT team, the department legal representative, the department public information office, the department human resources department, and auxiliary functions or resources, as necessary; - (b) The ISIRT will restore the affected system(s) to the uninfected state.
 They may do any or more of the following: - a.
 Re-install the affected system(s) from scratch and restore data from backups if necessary.
 Preserve evidence before doing this. - b.
 Make users change passwords if passwords may have been sniffed. - c.
 Be sure the system(s) have been hardened by turning off or uninstalling unused services. - d.
 Be sure the system is fully patched. - e.
 Be sure real time virus protection and intrusion detection is running. - f.
 Be sure the system is logging the correct events and to the proper level. - (c) Documentation-the following shall be documented: - a.
 How the incident was discovered. - b.
 The category of the incident. - c.
 How the incident occurred, whether through email, firewall, etc. - d.
 Where the attack came from, such as IP addresses and other related information about the attacker. - e.
 What the response plan was. - f.
-What was done in response?
+What was done in response? - g.
+Whether the response was effective.

-- g.
-Whether the response was effective. - (d) Evidence Preservation-make copies of logs, email, and other communication.
+- (d) Evidence Preservation-make copies of logs, email, and other communication.
 Keep lists of individuals involved.
-Keep evidence as long as necessary to complete the internal and possible external investigation. - (e) Notify proper external agencies- If PII is involved is involved, notify Cowbell Cyber at 1-833-633-8666.
-Policy # OBDCBSPV9RRYUY.
+Keep evidence as long as necessary to complete the internal and possible external investigation. - (e) Notify proper external agencies- If PII is involved is involved, notify CHUBB at 1-800-817-2665.
+Policy # D95094168.
 If CJIS information was involved, the LASO officer of the respective department must be notified.
 If the LASO is unavailable, contact NJ State Police Information Security Unit at R038@gw.njsp.org or 609-882-2000 ext.
-2701.
-The New Jersey Cybersecurity and Communications Integration Cell (NJCCIC) will also be notified at 1-833-4-NJCCIC for any and all breaches. - (f) Assess damage and cost-assess the damage to the organization and estimate both the damage cost and the cost of the containment efforts.
+2701. - (f) Assess damage and cost-assess the damage to the organization and estimate both the damage cost and the cost of the containment efforts.